 Nature versus nurture is an age-old argument that, frankly, has no one school of thought.
 Some people believe that nature (our genes) is always at play, while others believe it's your environment (nurture) that determines your individuality.
 And then there are those who believe both nature andnurture play defining roles in shaping personality, physicality, and intelligence.
 But as a parent, you may wonder: How much influence doyou really have over either?

 Some research suggests that genes determine personality traits.
 The breakthrough Minnesota study of twins from 1990 found that identical twins reared apart were as similar as identical twins reared together, meaning that genetic factors affect general intelligence and psychological differences — a claim made in 1929.

 A 2004 University of Minnesota survey made similar claims.
 And a 2013 Journal of Personality study of adult American twins discovered that genes determine happiness.
 Particularly, the genetic factors and biological mechanisms influencing self-control, purpose, agency, growth, and positive social interactions reinforce psychological well-being.

 But other research from the last decade proposes that nature and nurture are both influential.
 In 2005, sociology professor Guang Gao asserted that a combination of environment and genes create complex human traits — not just genetics, as traditional twin studies often stress.

-Gao's theory is supported by recent research out of the University of Queensland.
+Gao's theory is supported by .
 In 2015, Dr. Beben Benyamin found that, on average, our health is determined 49 percent by genetics and 51 percent by our environment.
 More so, British science journalist Matt Ridley writes that pitting nature and nurture against each other is a "false dichotomy."
 Rather, Ridley states, environmental factors play a role in how our genes behave.
 Or simply: Our body reacts to the outside world.